devangsingh7747/Web-Calculator/README.md

 This is a basic calculator created as a free-time project, made purely for practice and learning purposes.

 ## Features
-- Addition, Subtraction, Multiplication, Division, Percentage Calculation
+- Addition, Subtraction, Multiplication, Division, Percentage Calculation,
-- Toggle Positive/Negative (+/-)
+- Toggle Positive/Negative (+/-),
 - Responsive and clean design

 ## Technologies Used